SCiarella/TLS_ML_exploration/README.md

 |...           |         |          |     |               |
 |pair $i_N j_N$|         |          |     |               |

-Notice that the database does not contain the output feature (i.e. the quantum splitting), because we do not know its value for all the pairs and the goal of this procedure is to calculate it only for a small selected groups of pairs.
+Notice that the database does not contain the output feature (i.e. the quantum splitting in the example), because we do not know its value for all the pairs and the goal of this procedure is to calculate it only for a small selected groups of pairs.

+In a more general situation, the user will have to implement a `step0` procedure, to preprocess the raw data (i.e. xyz configurations), into a database containing the relevant information for each pair.
+In the paper we discuss how we ended up with our final set of features and the exclusion process that we used to save memory and space.
+In general, any number of features can be evaluated in `step0` and their importance depends on the specific details of the problem.
+We discuss [here](https://arxiv.org/abs/2212.05582) which features to use for questions related to TLS and excitations.
+The user will have to identify the set of features that are better suited to capture the specific phenomenon of interest.
-For a different problem than the one we discuss, we suggest to start with the inclusion of additional descriptors such as [SOAP](https://singroup.github.io/dscribe/1.0.x/tutorials/descriptors/soap.html) or [bond orientational order parameters](https://pyscal.org/en/latest/examples/03_steinhardt_parameters.html).
+On top of the features we discussed in the paper, useful addition could be [SOAP descriptors](https://singroup.github.io/dscribe/1.0.x/tutorials/descriptors/soap.html) or [bond orientational order parameters](https://pyscal.org/en/latest/examples/03_steinhardt_parameters.html).

 #### Step 1: Training the classifier